30 ESSENTIAL QUESTIONS

 8. Why doesn’t Velop offer digital zoom?

-9. Why are the lens presets 24mm, 48mm, and 100mm?
+9. Why are the lens presets 14mm, 24mm, 48mm, and 100mm?

-10. How do the Color Filters (The Eras) work?
+10. How do the Color Eras work?

 12. Why is the progress bar red during development?